Eiza González

 Eiza González Reyna (born 30 January 1990) is a Mexican actress and singer.
-She gained popularity for starring in the Argentine Nickelodeon teen sitcom Sueña conmigo (2010–2011).
+She gained popularity for starring in the Nickelodeon teen sitcom Sueña conmigo (2010–2011).
 As a singer, she released the albums Contracorriente (2009) and Te Acordarás de Mí (2012).

 González has since starred in the American horror series From Dusk till Dawn: The Series (2014–2016), and the action films Baby Driver (2017), Alita: Battle Angel (2019), Bloodshot (2020), and Ambulance (2022).
 In 2024, she starred in the science fiction series 3 Body Problem and the action-comedy film The Ministry of Ungentlemanly Warfare.
 In 2025, she starred in Flying Lotus' sci-fi horror film Ash.

 Early life and education

 González was born on 30 January 1990 in Mexico City, Mexico.
-Her mother was a model.
-Her father died in a motorcycle accident when she was 12; she has cited her father's death as a strong influence in her career.
-She has one brother who is 12 years older.
+Her mother Glenda was a model.
+Her father died in a motorcycle accident when she was 12; she has cited her father's death as a strong influence on her career.
+She has one younger brother named Yulen.

 She attended two private bilingual schools, Edron Academy and the American School Foundation, both located in Mexico City.
 She stayed in Trento, Italy, where she has relatives, for some time when she was around 10, to learn Italian.

 From 2003 through 2004, González studied acting at the M&M Studio, an acting school in Mexico City run by actress Patricia Reyes Spíndola.

 She completed two years of a three-year course at Televisa's acting school, Centro de Educación Artística, before she was cast as the protagonist in the 2007 teen-oriented telenovela Lola...Érase una vez at the age of 16.